The Valcucine Sustainable Development Goals

 Ergolabio, created by Valcucine, is a tool that allows you to choose the kitchen that best suits your needs.

 Valcucine kitchens perfectly meet the requirements and needs of every person: furniture's closing and opening movements are smooth.
 Heights and depths are planned to optimise visibility and simplify movements, from access to wall units to getting hold of the doors.
 Proportions and functionalities are designed to maximise simplicity and safety of use.
-Aerius Wall Unit, System, Air Logica System, V-Motion, Logica Theca and Logica Celata are THE expression of research on ergonomics which complements Valcucine since early 90 ‘s.
+Aerius Wall Unit, New Logica System, Air Logica System, V-Motion, Logica Theca and Logica Celata are THE expression of research on ergonomics which complements Valcucine since early 90 ‘s.

 Aerius Wall Unit (2002)